 In order to deliver these quickly and efficiently to the bank, Value AG decided to digitize the process in-house by building a valuation support system called Easy Valuation Application, or EVA for short.
-We were entrusted with the development and creation of the text and research module.
+We were entrusted with the development and creation of research module.

 About Value AG